mahagueheme-Lesly/TReND-CaMinA/notebooks/Zambia25/07-to-10-Mon-toThu-AllenTutorial/README.md

 The important thing this cell does is set the “manifest_file” variable to point to the “manifest.json” file.
 You *may* need to alter the “data_root” variable if you are on Windows or Linux, depending on how the hard drive is mounted.
 For macOS and Colab this cell will *probably* work as written.

 Importantly, you will need to set up a conda environment that has the appropriate versions of python, numpy, the allensdk, and other software.
 Simply pip installing these packages will not work.
 We have provided a file ‘environment.yml’ that should work.
+You can find this file at [environment.yml](support_files/environment.yml).
 You can set up this environment with the following conda command:

 ```
 conda env create -f environment.yml -n trend2025